GodotSteam/GodotSteam-Docs/docs/classes/networking_utils.md

 The default value is 1000 microseconds.
 Note that the Windows scheduler does not have microsecond precision.

 Set the value to 0 to disable out of order correction at the packet layer.
 In many cases we are still effectively able to correct the situation because reassembly of message fragments is tolerant of fragments packets arriving out of order.
 Also, when messages are decoded and inserted into the queue for the app to receive them, we will correct out of order messages that have not been dequeued by the app yet.
-However, when out-of-order packets are corrected at the packet layer, they will not reduce the connection quality measure; eg. [getConnectionRealTimeStatus](networking_sockets.md#getconnectionrealtimestatus) **local_quality** key in the returned **connection_status** dictionary or [getSessionConnectionInfo](networking_sockets.md#getsessionconnectioninfo) **local_quality** in the **connection_info** dictionary.
+However, when out-of-order packets are corrected at the packet layer, they will not reduce the connection quality measure; eg. [getConnectionRealTimeStatus](networking_sockets.md#getconnectionrealtimestatus) **local_quality** key in the returned **connection_status** dictionary.

 #### Symmetric Connect